Rosenberg Railroad Museum: Adjacent to 3 Active Train Lines

 The first thing typically done after entering the Rosenberg Railroad Museum is to watch an 8-minute film.
 After that, a docent leads an interactive tour through the different rooms of the museum where railroad artifacts are on display.

 I was particularly interested in the items regarding hobos.
-My mother was born after the Great Depression which forced many men to hit the road, often riding the rails from place to place in order to survive.
+My mother was born after the Great Depression which forced many men to hit the road, often riding the rails from place to place to survive.

 Often she witnessed a hobo eating food that my grandmother had given to him.
 My grandmother also collected used clothing to hand out to those who needed it.
 The hobo would have wished to complete some chore such as shoveling snow if it was during the long Wisconsin winter months.
 Most often they did not want pure charity without doing something in return.

-My grandmother would have definitely made the hobo sign list as a kindhearted lady as well as other positive notations.
+My grandmother would have made the hobo sign list as a kindhearted lady as well as other positive notations.

 Outside of the museum building which looks like a Union Depot from 1883, there is a G Scale layout.
 Model trains operate on the 4th Sunday of each month, weather permitting.
 We, fortunately, got to see the model trains in action on our first visit.